 The first act introduces the hero within the ordinary world, as they are—original and untransformed.
 The first act will typically include the first five steps of the Hero’s Journey.

-This stage introduces the first major plot point of the story, the conflict the hero sets out to resolve, and provides the opportunity for characterization for the hero as well as their companions.
+This stage introduces the first major plot point of the story, explores the conflict the hero confronts, and provides the opportunity for characterization for the hero and their companions.

 The end of the first act generally occurs when the hero has fully committed to the journey and crossed the threshold of the ordinary world—where there is no turning back.